kumapogh/2024_4project/README.md

 # 2024_4project

-for practice,  2nd grade of university
+for practice, from 1st grade of un0iversity /1st-spring
+/2nd-spring

+there are easy and short codes, but important for sure.